microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/resources/organization.md

 ## <a name="json-representation"></a>Representação JSON

-Veja a seguir uma representação JSON do recurso
+Veja a seguir uma representação JSON do recurso.

 <!--{
   "blockType": "resource",